sarahcarey/McDaniel_lab_cluster/array_jobs.md

 input_aln=`ls *.filtered.fa | head -n $SLURM_ARRAY_TASK_ID | tail -n 1`
 ````

 In short, this variable captures the first 100 files (because that's what defined in our array line) that end in ".filtered.fa".
 More specifically, what we are first doing is using _ls_ to list everything in our directory that ends in “.filtered.fa”.
-We then pipe this to _head_ (the “|” is the pipe command) and we give the variable [(SLURM generates this one)](https://slurm.schedmd.com/documentation.html) “$SLURM_ARRAY_TASK_ID” to the flag “-n” to get the first file our array (in this case file 1) and then pipe this to _tail_ to get our last file (file 100).
-So, now we have our input variable for RAxML:
+We then pipe this to _head_ (the “|” is the pipe command) and we give the variable “$SLURM_ARRAY_TASK_ID” ([SLURM generates this one)](https://slurm.schedmd.com/documentation.html); it's the index value of your array) to the flag “-n” to list 1 to N files (index value 1 will list the first file, index value 2 will list the first two files, etc.) which we then pipe to _tail_ to get our last file in the list (for index value 1 we will end up with file 1, for index value 2 with the second file in the list, etc.).
+So, now we have our input variable for RAxML where each one of the alignment files will be passed to our RAxML commands one at a time.:

 ```{r analysis, results="markup"}
 raxmlHPC-PTHREADS-SSE3 -f a -x $RANDOM -N 100 -T 5 -p $RANDOM -m GTRGAMMA -s $input_aln -n OUTPUT_FILE_VARIABLE_HERE
 ````

-Where each one of the alignment files will be passed to our RAxML commands one at a time.
 It’s important to remember when calling a defined variable to start with a “$” then give the variable name.

 Next we’ll want to make an output variable.
 We could very simply add the file extension “.tre” to our input file names, like so:

 ```{r analysis, results="markup"}
 out=`echo $input_aln`.tre